pact-foundation/pact-mock_service/README.md

-# Pact Mock Service
+# Pact Mock and Stub Service

 [![Build Status](https://travis-ci.org/pact-foundation/pact-mock_service.svg?branch=master)](https://travis-ci.org/pact-foundation/pact-mock_service)

-This codebase provides the HTTP mock service used by implementations of [Pact][pact].
+This codebase provides the HTTP mock and stub service used by implementations of [Pact][pact].
 It is packaged as a gem, and as a standalone executable for Mac OSX and Linux and Windows.

 The mock service provides the following endpoints: